buksgt/can-o-books-frontend/README.md

 ### Key Features

-Dce on the front end allows for an engaging experience as users exata Management: At the heart of the application is the ability to effectively manage book data.
+    Data Management: At the heart of the application is the ability to effectively manage book data.
 This includes creating a schema in the back-end to model the book data precisely as we want it represented.

     Database Seeding: Initial seed data will populate the database with a curated list of impactful books, setting the stage for personalization and discovery.

     Reading Data: The application focuses on the 'Read' operation from CRUD for this assignment, enabling users to view a collection of books retrieved from the database through the front-end interface.

-    User Interface: A clean and user-friendly interfaplore books that have made a mark on their lives or discover new recommendations.
+    User Interface: A clean and user-friendly interface to explore books that have made a mark on the users lives or discover new recommendations.

 ## Getting Started